aiven/aiven-docs/docs/tools/kubernetes.md

 We will be installing the operator with [Helm](https://helm.sh/).
-Follow their [official instructions](https://helm.sh/docs/intro/install/) to install it if you don\'t have it already.
+Follow their [official instructions](https://helm.sh/docs/intro/install/) to install it if you don't have it already.

 You\'ll also need an Aiven account.
-If you don\'t have one yet, [sign up for Aiven](https://console.aiven.io/signup?utm_source=devportal&utm_campaign=k8s-operator&utm_content=post) (and enjoy a free trial for new accounts).
+If you don't have one yet, [sign up for Aiven](https://console.aiven.io/signup?utm_source=devportal&utm_campaign=k8s-operator&utm_content=post) (and enjoy a free trial for new accounts).
 Once you have your account